Viva Florida

 Landscape Demonstration Garden Grant Program

 Viva Florida Landscape Demonstration Garden grants bring native beauty to parks, nature centers and other public spaces.
-These grants provide funds with which to purchase Florida native wildflowers and plants for public projects that showcase the beauty of Florida natives while demonstrating their uses.
-The goal of the program is to educate the general public about the role of native wildflowers and plants in supporting native pollinators, decreasing air and water pollution, providing wildlife habitat, and in general, creating a better environment for all Floridians.
+These grants provide funds with which to purchase Florida native wildflowers and plants for public projects that showcase the beauty and ecological function of Florida’s native wildflowers and plants.

 Garden with blooming tropical sage